lorenzflow/Portfolio/README.md

 ## Clothing
 A comparison of unsupervised and supervised classification algorithms on the Fashion mnist dataset.
 - unsupervised kmeans clustering and knn classification
-- neural network and convolutional neural network with PyTorch
+- neural network and convolutional neural network with *PyTorch*

+## Links to other projects
 You might also find the following repos interesting:
 - For more theoretical projects on machine learning check my [Machine Learning repository](https://github.com/lorenzflow/MachineLearning)
 - For a project applying statistical modelling techniques to study a drug effect look [here](https://github.com/lorenzflow/Statistical-Modelling)